Pawandeep16/DailyBlog/Readme.md

 Date : 11-Feb-2022
 ###  Installation of Frappe FrameWork on linux based System:
-For Installation I Followed the installation Guide at https://frappeframework.com/docs/v13/user/en/installation .
+For Installation I Followed the installation Guide at https://frappeframework.com/docs/v13/user/en/installation <br>
 For Frappe FrameWork we need some Pre-requistis i.e.
 - **Git**
 - **Python**